Move Forward Guide

 Shoulder dislocation may be preventable.
 See your physical therapist if you:

-- Have pain in your shoulder, especially when doing forceful activities
+- Have pain in your shoulder, especially when performing forceful activities, such as throwing a ball or lifting objects overhead

-- Feel as though your shoulder is “slipping" or “moving”
+- Have symptoms that feel as though your shoulder is “slipping," “shifting,” or “moving”

 - Hear a popping sound in your shoulder

-Your physical therapist can help you by guiding you through strengthening exercises and special drills to improve the ability of your shoulder muscles to respond to forceful physical demands when needed.
+Your physical therapist can guide you through strengthening exercises and special drills to improve the ability of your shoulder muscles to respond to forceful physical demands as needed.
 If you are at risk for shoulder dislocation, your physical therapist can show you positions to avoid to help prevent injury.
-The most important position to avoid is having the arm overhead while it’s rotated outward, as happens with overhand throwing.
+The riskiest position is that of raising the arm overhead while it’s rotated outward, as happens with overhand throwing.
+Physical therapists help people modify their movements to avoid this position, or teach pitchers and other athletes strengthening exercises and correct body mechanics to lessen the chance of injury.

 Real Life Experiences

-While playing football, James reaches high to catch a pass just as he is tackled.
+James is a high school junior, and a key player on the varsity football team.
+In a recent game, James reaches high to catch a pass just as he is tackled.
 He hears a "pop" and feels a stab of pain in his right shoulder.
-The team’s physical therapist suspects the shoulder has dislocated and takes James to the local ER.
+The team’s physical therapist suspects the shoulder has dislocated, and takes him to the local emergency room.

-After a thorough examination, the orthopedic surgeon recommends shoulder stabilization surgery, due to the damage to James's shoulder and his risk of reinjury.
+After a thorough examination and x-rays, an orthopedic surgeon speaks to James and his family.
+Due to the damage to James's shoulder and his risk of reinjury, the surgeon recommends shoulder stabilization surgery.

-After a successful surgery, and over the next 4 months, James's physical therapist guides him through rehabilitation.
-The therapist applies pain-relieving interventions and gentle range-of-motion exercises and progresses to strengthening and stretching exercises.
-The therapist also works with him to establish a series of exercises that he can perform at home.
-Designed to improve coordination, endurance, and shoulder control, these exercises help James meet the physical requirements of his position on the football team.
+After 4 weeks, James’s surgeon allows him to stop using his sling.
+After 6 weeks, James’s physical therapist guides him through a series of strengthening exercises, such as isometric strengthening of the back of his shoulder.
+He also teaches James a group of gentle exercises he can perform at home.
+Designed to improve coordination, endurance, and shoulder control, this individualized exercise program will help James safely meet the physical requirements of his position on the football team.

 What Kind of Physical Therapist Do I Need?

-All physical therapists are prepared through education and experience to treat patients who have had surgery on a dislocated shoulder, but you may want to consider:
+All physical therapists are prepared through education and experience to treat patients who have had surgery on a dislocated shoulder; however, you may want to consider:

 - A physical therapist who is experienced in treating people with musculoskeletal problems.
 Some physical therapists have a practice with an orthopedic focus.

-- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in orthopedics physical therapy has advanced knowledge, experience, and skills that may apply to your condition.
+- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in orthopedics or sports physical therapy, and has advanced knowledge, experience, and skills that may apply to your condition.

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.